 More readers seem to be getting tired of the “incomplete story” ploy.
 They’re waiting for the complete series to make sure the payoff will…:

-(Many a traditionally published series has been cancelled mid-series, and some self-published authors don’t have the dedication they claim they do.)
+(Many a traditionally published series has been canceled mid-series, and some self-published authors don’t have the dedication they claim they do.)

 - and be worth it.